ljgonexstudents2025-a11y/to-do-list/README.md

 Steps:
 1. Clone the Repo
-2. In the terminal write: run server.py
+2. In the terminal write: Python server.py
 3. Open URL